ugbedapeter/UgbedaPeter/README.md

 ###

 <p align="left">👋 Hi there!
-I’m Peter Ugbeda ,software developer passionate about crafting clean, efficient code and solving real-world problems.</p>
+I’m Peter Ugbeda ,software developer passionate about crafting clean, efficient code and solving real-world problems and also an ethical hacker.</p>

 ###